367th Training Support Squadron: Strategic Air Command

-The squadron moved to McCoy Air Force Base after the B-47 was phased out at MacDill.
+The squadron moved to McCoy Air Force Base, Florida after the B-47 was phased out at MacDill.
 At McCoy, it assumed the mission, personnel and equipment of the 347th Bombardment Squadron becoming a Boeing B-52 Stratofortress heavy bomber squadron.
 It deployed to Pacific during the Vietnam War, engaging in Operation Arc Light combat missions over North Vietnam.
-It was also deployed to Thailand, flying out of U-Tapao Royal Thai Naval Airfield for combat missions over Cambodia and Laos.
+It was also deployed to Thailand, flying out of U-Tapao Royal Thai Navy Airfield for combat missions over Cambodia and Laos.
 It returned to the United States in 1973, and was phased down for inactivation and inactivated as part of the post-Vietnam drawdown of the USAF.
 The squadron was not operational after 1 November 1973.

 Training support

 In January 1997, the Air Education and Training Command Training Support Squadron at Hill Air Force Base, Utah transferred its flying related support functions to the Air Education and Training Command Air Operations Squadron at Randolph Air Force Base, Texas.
 Three months later, on 1 April, it moved to Randolph, where it assumed the assets of the 619th Training Support Squadron.
 The 367th Squadron was again reactivated as the 367th Training Support Squadron at Hill, where it assumed the remaining mission, personnel, and equipment of the AETC Training Support Squadron.

-The squadron is currently located at Hill Air Force Base, Utah.
-The 367th supports the Air Combat Command and the Air Mobility Command by providing reliable, unbiased, fact-based performance analysis, identifying root causes of performance deficiencies, and recommending possible solutions.
-Depending on the root cause identified, the 367th combines Instructional System Design (ISD) with the latest technologies in E-Learning solutions to alleviate specific knowledge and skill gaps.
-One of its key functions is to create world-class interactive multimedia instruction to improve aircraft and munitions maintenance training.
+The 367th supports the Air Combat Command and the Air Mobility Command by providing fact-based performance analysis, identifying root causes of performance deficiencies, and recommending possible solutions.

-Members of the squadron's analysis section travel to maintenance units across the Air Force to analyse performance deficiencies and identify training gaps.
-Once initial analysis is complete, design members interpret the collected data and apply ISD principles to create the framework for products necessary to fill the training gaps and satisfy the needs of the aircraft and missile maintenance communities.
-This framework is then passed along to the software development and graphics sections to create video footage, code software, and develop the products to bring the designed framework to life.
-Finally, the near-finished products are scrutinized for technical accuracy, safety compliance, and overall quality by the Evaluation section.
+Members of the squadron's analysis section travel to maintenance units across the Air Force to analyze performance deficiencies and identify training gaps.
+Once initial analysis is complete, design members interpret the collected data and apply ISD principles to create the framework.
+This framework is then passed along to the software development and graphics sections to create the designed framework.
+Finally, the near-finished products are scrutinized for technical accuracy, safety compliance, and overall quality by the evaluation section.
 Then the product is provided to a focus-group from the target audience for feedback.
-Once stamped with a seal of approval, products are hosted on the internally-developed and maintained Griffin website for field-level use.
+Once stamped with a seal of approval, products are hosted on the internally-developed and maintained Griffin website for field level use.